Hannah-Moon/29_Express_Korean_Restaurants/README.md

 ---
 ## Key takeaway of using express 📦

-> a) Express indeed streamlines data connections.
+> -  Express indeed streamlines data connections.
-> b) It saves time by providing efficient routing and middleware features.
+> -  It saves time by providing efficient routing and middleware features.
-> c) It allows engineers to quickly establish connections with databases and other data sources.
+> -  It allows engineers to quickly establish connections with databases and other data sources.

 ### Set up
-> a) Create a new directory for the project to use.
+> -  Create a new directory for the project to use.
-> b) Run "npm init" to generate the package.json file.
+> -  Run "npm init" to generate the package.json file.
-> c) Install Express using "npm install --save express".
+> -  Install Express using "npm install --save express".
 The "--save" flag updates the package.json file.
-> d) Create a file named "app.js".
+> -  Create a file named "app.js".
 This file serves as the entry point for the project.

 ```javascript